titon/toolkit/docs/en/development/js.md

 });
 ```

-What we did was attach a namespaced event to the same element in the format of `<event>.toolkit.<component>`
+What we did was attach a namespaced event to the same element in the format of `{event}.toolkit.{component}`
 (no "on" required in the event name).
 Now anytime a tab is clicked, the `onShow` option event will trigger,
 and all `show.toolkit.tabs` event handlers will trigger.